chrisweb/chris.lu/README_WIP.md

 Note: did you notice the parenthesis around the content directory name, no this is mistake, this is what next.js calls [route groups](https://beta.nextjs.org/docs/routing/defining-routes#route-groups), in our use case we use this technique to add a directory to store our mdx files but because this is a route group it will not affect the URL structure as other directories without parenthesis would do, to test this you can go to <https://localhost:3000/(content)> and you will see that you get a 404 meaning no route got found for that URL

-Note: you have other options to store your MDX files of course, you could create a directory at the root of your project if you prefer and not use the route groups technique
+Note: you have other options to store your MDX files of course, you could create a directory at the root of your project if you prefer and not use the route groups techniqu

 ## add a layout for all our article page